Bridgeport Lamp Chimney Company Bowstring Concrete Arch Bridge: Historical significance

-The reinforced concrete bowstring arch erected in 1924 by Frank Duff McEnteer and his Concrete Steel Bridge Company is an elegant expression of the bridge builders art executed by one of the pioneers in the use of reinforced concrete for both bridges and buildings.
-The bridge is a poignant reminder of the early glass industry that flourished in the Clarksburg area and indeed in the state as a whole.
-The glass industry found a favorable business climate based on cheap natural gas and abundant quartzite for producing products ranging from utilitarian bottles to the finest cut glass.
-Little remains of this once flourishing industry.
+The reinforced concrete bowstring arch erected in 1924 by Frank Duff McEnteer and his Concrete Steel Bridge Company is an expression of the bridge builders art executed by one of the pioneers in the use of reinforced concrete for both bridges and buildings.
+The bridge is a reminder of the early glass industry that flourished in the Clarksburg area and in the state as a whole.
+The glass industry which found a favorable business climate based on cheap natural gas and abundant quartzite for producing products ranging from utilitarian bottles to the finest cut glass, is not as wide as it once was.